PAYDAY$

 Retail Salesperson

-45% of jobs in Connecticut pay less than $20 per hour, with two-thirds of those jobs paying less than $15 per hour.
-Learn More
+More than 50% of jobs in Connecticut pay less than $20 per hour, most paying $10 - $15 per hour.

-45% of jobs in Connecticut pay less than $20 per hour, with two-thirds of those jobs paying less than $15 per hour.
-Learn More
+More than 50% of jobs in Connecticut pay less than $20 per hour, most paying $10 - $15 per hour.

 Decide where you're going to live